pokt-network/docs/content/use/public-rpc/avax.md

   - home/resources/public-rpc-endpoints/avalanche-avax-metamask
   - use/public-rpc/avax.md
   - home/use/public-rpc/avax.md
-description: >-
-  How to add the Avalanche (AVAX) network in MetaMask with a Pocket-powered RPC Endpoint
+description: Add the Avalanche (AVAX) network in MetaMask using a Pocket-powered RPC endpoint.
 ---